EIAgov/NEMS/README.md

 - Optimization and Modeling Library (OML) license from [Ketron Optimization](http://www.ketronms.com/oml.shtml) with XpressMP barrier interface (optional).
 The EMM in NEMS uses the OML optimizer.

-- GAMS is used for the Carbon Transport, Utilization, and Storage submodule and for the Liquid Fuels Market Module.
+- GAMS.
+It is used for the Carbon Transport, Utilization, and Storage submodule and for the LFMM.
 We used GAMS version 43.2 for this release.
 Our GAMS implementation uses the Xpress solver mentioned above.
 We purchased the development license (rather than the run-time license), which allows changes to the linear program matrix during execution of a NEMS run.

 - Advanced Integrated Multidimensional Modeling Software (AIMMS).
-AIMMS is used for the Coal Market Module, the Natural Gas Market Module, and the Renewable and Electricity Storage submodule within EMM.
+AIMMS is used for the CMM, the NGMM, and the Renewable Electricity Storage Submodule within the EMM.
 We used AIMMS version 4 (release 4.96.4) for this release licensed with the CPLEX solver.
-The AIMMS System Development Kit, which has a programming interface known as the AIMMSLINK library, has been installed at EIA and is also used with the NEMS Coal Market Module.
+The AIMMS Software Development Kit (SDK), which has a programming interface known as the AIMMSLINK library, has been installed at EIA and is also used with the NEMS CMM.
 The AIMMSLINK library invokes the AIMMS SDK and is linked in for NEMS runs.
 The AIMMS SDK is no longer supported by AIMMS.

-- (Optional) We use the [S&P Global Macroeconomic Model](https://www.spglobal.com/en/) as implemented with the EViews13 software package.
+- (Optional) The [S&P Global Macroeconomic Model](https://www.spglobal.com/en/) as implemented with the EViews13 software package.
 We currently use the EViews13 standard edition.
 The S&P Global macro module is executed as a subprocess to NEMS if the macro feedback switch in NEMS is turned on.
 You can elect to run NEMS without macro feedback, in which case the run uses static macroeconomic inputs taken as is.
 When the macro feedback switch is on, NEMS will attempt to call the macro model by executing EViews using the S&P Global model's work files as the input to EViews.
 These EViews work files are not included in the EIA archive, but you can obtain them from EIA after licensing the S&P Global model.
 You must also get a copy of EViews to run the S&P Global model.
 Contact S&P Global for more information.

-- Cygwin is used for certain NEMS utility programs.
+- Cygwin for certain NEMS utility programs.

 - Programming language R. NEMS uses the programming language R (version 2.15.1).
 Version 2.15.1 is required for NEMS runtime.